 Reza received a Bachelor of Arts in Psychology from Cleveland State University (CSU), and completed his academic pursuit by earning a Ph.D. in Urban Studies and Public Affairs from CSU.
 Reza’s doctorate dissertation research explored effectiveness of various foster care networks in Ohio based on their success in securing permanency for the children placed in out-of-home care.
 Reza also earned a Master of Public Administration degree at CSU with specialization in Health Care Administration Track.
 In addition, Reza holds a State of Ohio social work licensure (LSW).

 Reza enjoys spending time with family and friends; and participates in various arts and cultural clubs and activities, including poetry, ethnic fairs, wine tasting and culinary arts, and volunteer work in the community.
-Reza currently serves as a volunteer for the Lutheran Metropolitan Ministries’ (LMM) Housing and Shelter Board, as well as LMM’s Program Committee.
+Reza’s volunteer activities in the community includes his service as the Vice President of Lutheran Metropolitan Ministries’ (LMM) Housing & Shelter Board, and as a member of LMM’s Program Committee.